TheRacetrack/racetrack/docs/admin.md

 Here's the overview of the places where Racetrack data are stored:

-- **Postgres Database** - keeps information about fatmen (that are expected to be running), deployments, users, permissions, etc.
+- **Postgres Database** - keeps information about jobs (that are expected to be running), deployments, users, permissions, etc.
 - **Plugins Volume** - a persistent volume containing plugins currently installed in the Racetrack instance.
-- **Docker Registry** - a registry for keeping built fatman images.
+- **Docker Registry** - a registry for keeping built job images.
-  If a fatman gets killed somehow, it will be recreated from the image taken from here.
+  If a job gets killed somehow, it will be recreated from the image taken from here.
-  Backing up the Docker Registry is not always an obligatory step, if it's fine for you to have a cluster with all fatmen glowing red (requiring to redeploy) after a wipeout.
+  Backing up the Docker Registry is not always an obligatory step, if it's fine for you to have a cluster with all jobs glowing red (requiring to redeploy) after a wipeout.
-  If you want the fatmen to be brought back to life after a wipeout, make sure to back up the Docker Registry.
+  If you want the jobs to be brought back to life after a wipeout, make sure to back up the Docker Registry.
-- **Fatman Secrets** - Fatman secrets (git credentials and secret vars) are kept by Racetrack inside Kubernetes Secrets.
+- **Job Secrets** - Job secrets (git credentials and secret vars) are kept by Racetrack inside Kubernetes Secrets.
-  If you skip to back it up, the fatmen making use of secret vars won't be reproduced (the others should work fine), unless you redeploy them manually later on.
+  If you skip to back it up, the jobs making use of secret vars won't be reproduced (the others should work fine), unless you redeploy them manually later on.